-To understand the impact movies and in particular the American movie industry had since the 1920s, not just the messages, directors or entertaining subjects of the films were important, but also the manner how the product film was presented all over the world.
-For that purpose, the well-known website Cinema Treasures has collected data and […]
+To understand the impact movies and in particularly the American movie industry has had since the 1920s, not just the messages, directors or entertaining subjects of the films have been important, but also the manner how the product film has been presented all over the world.
+For that purpose, the well-known website Cinema Treasures has […]

 You are browsing archives for